Hovercraft-Studio/oversite/server/README.md

 # Server app

-There are two ways to run the server app:
+There are two ways to run the WebSocket server app:

 - Using `ws-relay.mjs` as a barebones websocket server
 - Using `server.mjs`, which uses ws-relay.mjs and:
   - Stores all incoming AppStore-formatted messages in a local dictionary
-  - Writes the dictionary to a file on disk and loads on startup
+  - Writes the AppStore dictionary to a file on disk and loads on startup
   - Adds a REST API to serve and manage the store state

 Running the more robust `server.mjs` allows clients to self-hydrate their specific state from the server on startup.
 It also adds a layer of persistence to the store, which is helpful as the server may be restarted.
 These features allow for a much more robust shared state system as components come online or are restarted.
+There's also a new monitoring UI that shows the current state of the store and allows for selective clearing of keys.

-## API routes
+## API routes for `server.mjs`

 - `GET /state` - Returns the current state of the store
 - `GET /state/*` - Returns the json for a specific key in the store